Policy Name: Devices Connected to the OCC Computer Systems and Communications

 servers, and other devices that are not adequately maintained or protected from

-virus, Trojan, worm and other malicious attacks.
+virus, phishing, worm and other malicious and evolving cyber-risk and attacks.

 Applicability of the Policy